 Symptoms of a midtarsal joint sprain

-Injury to the midtarsal joint is rare but is more commonly seen in gymnasts, footballers, and sports involving jumping.
+Injury to the midtarsal joint is rare, but is more common in gymnasts, footballers, and those who do sports involving jumping.
 The midtarsal joint comprises:

 Calcaneocuboid ligament injury

-There will be pain and swelling on the top and outside of the foot.
-Inverting the foot, or turning it so the soles face inwards, may cause pain.
+There will be pain and swelling on the top and outside of your foot.
+Inverting the foot (or turning it so the soles face inwards), may cause pain.
 An MRI scan may be done to confirm the diagnosis and an X-ray can be done to rule out a fracture.

 Bifurcate ligament injury

-Symptoms include pain on the outside middle of the foot made worse by pointing the foot down and rolling it outwards, or plantar flexion and supinating the foot to use the technical terms.
-An MRI scan can confirm the diagnosis and X-rays should be done to identify a fracture, particularly of the anterior process of the heel bone.
+Symptoms include pain on the outside middle of your foot.
+Pain is made worse by pointing the foot down and rolling it outwards (plantar flexing and supinating).
+An MRI scan can confirm the diagnosis and X-rays should be done to identify any fractures, particularly of the anterior process of the heel bone.